 Sony WF-1000XM3 are fully customizable earbuds that work optimally on Android phones.
 Using the Sony Headphones Connect app, you can configure either earbud to perform ‘volume control’ or ‘playback control.’
 Simply tap on the earbud for it to do your bidding.

 Sennheiser Momentum True Wireless 2

-The customizable touch control, active noise cancellation, and long battery life are just 3 of Sennheiser Momentum 2‘s offerings.
-With this, you can also enjoy a superb sound quality!
+If you want the promised noise cancellation of AirPods Pro, why not just go for a pair of truly wireless earbuds with Android-compatible ANC?
+The customizable touch control, ANC, and long battery life are just three of Sennheiser Momentum 2‘s superior offerings.
+With these, you can also enjoy superb sound quality!

 Jabra Elite 65t

-For earbuds that focus on providing a top-notch user experience, there’s no setting Jabra Elite 65t aside.
+For earbuds that focus on providing a top-notch user experience, there’s no setting the Jabra Elite 65t aside.

 Audio Technica ATH-ANC300TW